 A leading advocate for sustainable development, Ms. Kyte is focused on affordable, reliable and sustainable energy as the key to combating both poverty and climate change.
 Ms. Kyte drives SE4All’s work to mobilize action towards its 2030 goals of ensuring universal access to modern energy services; doubling the global rate of improvement in energy efficiency; and doubling the share of renewable energy in the global energy mix.
 As Special Representative for the Secretary General she is the point person in the UN for action towards the recently agreed global goal on sustainable energy.

 Ms Kyte served until December 2015 as World Bank Group Vice President and Special Envoy for Climate Change, leading the Bank Group’s efforts to campaign for an ambitious agreement at the 21st Convention of the Parties of the UNFCCC (COP 21).
 She was previously World Bank Vice President for Sustainable Development and was the International Finance Corporation Vice President for Business Advisory Services.

-She is a professor of practice in sustainable development at The Fletcher School of Law and Diplomacy.
-She holds a master’s degree in International Relations from Tufts University, and a bachelor’s degree in history and politics from the University of London.
+Recipient of numerous awards for women’s leadership, climate action and sustainable development, she is a Professor of practice in sustainable development at Tuft’s Fletcher School of Law and Diplomacy.
+She holds a master’s degree in international relations from Fletcher, and a bachelor’s degree in history and politics from the University of London.